Pretz333/pretz.dev/README.md

 - [x] Change strong tag color
 - [x] Fix the skip to content link (and rename the class)
 - [x] Make an image carousel so I can have multiple images on projects.
 This will also fix the gap on the side of the current single image.
+- [x] Add buttons to navigate between the slides of the carousel
 - [ ] Fix carousel's bottom line not having the round corners (due to the scrollbar being beneath it)
 - [ ] h4 and strong look bad in Firefox's render of Nunito
 - [ ] Logo on footer